-Cargill soil samples collected from Alberta farms in fall 2019 showed severe boron deficiency on more than half of farms, and moderate to severe copper deficiency on the majority of farms.
+Cargill soil samples collected from Alberta farms in fall 2020 showed moderate boron deficiency on more than half of farms, and moderate to severe copper deficiency on the majority of farms.
 This graph shows our deficiency and sufficiency findings for a range of soil nutrients necessary for crop yield and quality.
 For more information, or to book soil sampling for your farm, contact your Cargill representative.

 *Every farm is different based on crop production history and fertility practices.

 Nitrogen is the main constituent of protein and is essential for growth and development in plants.
 A plant’s supply of nitrogen determines its growth, vigour, colour and yield.
 Affects all crops.

 Phosphorus is vital for adequate root development and helps the plant resist drought.
 It’s also important for plant growth and development, such as the ripening of seed and fruit.
 Affects all crops.

 Potassium is central to the translocation of photosynthesis within plants and for high-yielding crops.
 It helps improve crop resistance to lodging, disease and drought.
 Affects all crops.